 Send a sweet picture of you together

 Now that we’ve gone through 120+ different ways to say “I love you”, are you ready to pick?
 However way you say it, make sure it comes across in a way that resonates with your partner.
-To really wow your loved one, bring along a fresh floral bouquet that says “I love you” even when you are not around.
+To really wow your loved one, bring along a fresh bouquet that says “I love you” even when you are not around.
 Happy planning!